Location Managers

 What are typical location fees?

 Location fees in Peru vary by site and region.
-MinCultura archaeological permits have structured fees, while urban and rural locations negotiate individually.
-Our managers handle all negotiations in PEN and coordinate PromPerú support for international productions.
+MinCultura archaeological permits carry set fees, while urban and rural sites are negotiated one by one.
+Our managers handle all talks in PEN and line up PromPerú support for global shoots.

 Related Services